awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 }
 ```

-The role that you use for the migration to DynamoDB must have the following permissions:
+The role that you use for the migration to DynamoDB must have the following permissions\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
     {
         "Effect": "Allow",
         "Action": [
         "dynamodb:PutItem",
         "dynamodb:CreateTable",
         "dynamodb:DescribeTable",
         "dynamodb:DeleteTable",
-        "dynamodb:DeleteItem"
+        "dynamodb:DeleteItem",
+        "dynamodb:UpdateItem"
     ],
     "Resource": [
-        "arn:aws:dynamodb:us-west-2:account-id:table/Name1",
+    "arn:aws:dynamodb:us-west-2:account-id:table/name1",
     "arn:aws:dynamodb:us-west-2:account-id:table/OtherName*",
+    "arn:aws:dynamodb:us-west-2:account-id:table/awsdms_apply_exceptions",
+    "arn:aws:dynamodb:us-west-2:account-id:table/awsdms_full_load_exceptions"
     ]
     },
     {
         "Effect": "Allow",
         "Action": [
         "dynamodb:ListTables"
         ],
         "Resource": "*"
     }
     ]
 }
 ```

-## Limitations When Using DynamoDB as a Target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB.Limitations"></a>
+## Limitations when using DynamoDB as a target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB.Limitations"></a>

-The following limitations apply when using Amazon DynamoDB as a target:
+The following limitations apply when using DynamoDB as a target:
 + DynamoDB limits the precision of the Number data type to 38 places\.
 Store all data types with a higher precision as a String\.
-You need to explicitly specify this using the object mapping feature\.
+You need to explicitly specify this using the object\-mapping feature\.
-+ Because Amazon DynamoDB doesn’t have a Date data type, data using the Date data type are converted to strings\.
++ Because DynamoDB doesn't have a Date data type, data using the Date data type are converted to strings\.
-+ Amazon DynamoDB doesn't allow updates to the primary key attributes\.
++ DynamoDB doesn't allow updates to the primary key attributes\.
 This restriction is important when using ongoing replication with change data capture \(CDC\) because it can result in unwanted data in the target\.
-Depending on how you have the object mapping, a CDC operation that updates the primary key can either fail or insert a new item with the updated primary key and incomplete data\.
+Depending on how you have the object mapping, a CDC operation that updates the primary key can do one of two things\.
+It can either fail or insert a new item with the updated primary key and incomplete data\.
-+ AWS DMS only supports replication of tables with non\-composite primary keys, unless you specify an object mapping for the target table with a custom partition key or sort key, or both\.
++ AWS DMS only supports replication of tables with noncomposite primary keys\.
+The exception is if you specify an object mapping for the target table with a custom partition key or sort key, or both\.
-+ AWS DMS doesn’t support LOB data unless it is a CLOB\.
-AWS DMS converts CLOB data into a DynamoDB string when migrating data\.
++ AWS DMS doesn't support LOB data unless it is a CLOB\.
+AWS DMS converts CLOB data into a DynamoDB string when migrating the data\.
++ When you use DynamoDB as target, only the Apply Exceptions control table \(`dmslogs.awsdms_apply_exceptions`\) is supported\.
+For more information about control tables, see [Control table task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.ControlTable.md)\.

-## Using Object Mapping to Migrate Data to DynamoDB<a name="CHAP_Target.DynamoDB.ObjectMapping"></a>
+## Using object mapping to migrate data to DynamoDB<a name="CHAP_Target.DynamoDB.ObjectMapping"></a>

-AWS DMS uses table mapping rules to map data from the source to the target DynamoDB table\.
-To map data to a DynamoDB target, you use a type of table mapping rule called *object\-mapping*\.
+AWS DMS uses table\-mapping rules to map data from the source to the target DynamoDB table\.
+To map data to a DynamoDB target, you use a type of table\-mapping rule called *object\-mapping*\.
 Object mapping lets you define the attribute names and the data to be migrated to them\.
-You must have selection rules when you use object mapping,
+You must have selection rules when you use object mapping\.

-Amazon DynamoDB doesn't have a preset structure other than having a partition key and an optional sort key\.
+DynamoDB doesn't have a preset structure other than having a partition key and an optional sort key\.
 If you have a noncomposite primary key, AWS DMS uses it\.
 If you have a composite primary key or you want to use a sort key, define these keys and the other attributes in your target DynamoDB table\.

-To create an object mapping rule, you specify the `rule-type` as *object\-mapping*\.
+To create an object\-mapping rule, you specify the `rule-type` as *object\-mapping*\.
 This rule specifies what type of object mapping you want to use\.

 The structure for the rule is as follows: